faiz625/Capstone-2023/capstone_facial_recognition/README.md

 - OpenCV 3.3.0 or above
 - Numpy 1.14.3 or above

-## Main 3 steps of this project:
+## How does it work?

-1. Gathering the dataset from webcam.(also you can skip it if you have the data already) 2.Train a model from the acquired dataset and save the model.
+1. Gathers the dataset (pictures of user) using the webcam.
+2.Trains a model from the acquired dataset and saves the model.
 3.Use the trained model to classify faces in realtime.

-## Steps to run this on your system.
+## Steps to run:
-This must work with OSX and Linux.
-I haven't tried windows yet.

 **Step 1**.
-Create directories saved_model and training_data.
-Although it will be added automatically if you forget to create.
-Run the face_datasets.py file on your terminal.
-Before running it set the **face_id** (on line 23) to some integer value for each time you run it.
-This sets the labels.
+Run main.py and enter the name of your user.
+Once a name is entered, the program will take 100 pictures of the user and store it in the training_data folder.
+The information from the user will be stored to user_info.txt.
+If you want to add another user, run main.py again but enter a different username.

-**Step 2**.Start training the model with the obtained dataset by running the training.py.
+**Step 2**.
+Run training.py, this trains the model based on the images in the dataset and stores it in the saved_model folder.

 **Step 3**: Run the face_recognition.py file to start detection.
-But before running that don't forget to change the names of ids from line 59.(Some names are already set since I ran it)

-See the results.

-Reference: OpenCV Documentation